photo by Jeremy Pummell

 Windows at Weird Angles?
 No Problem!

 When cleaning windows that are built at unusual positions, getting yourself an angle adapter will let you strategically clean at all kinds of inclines.
-Not all angle adapters are made for traditional window cleaning, but those that feature click-locks similar to the aforementioned pole tips will do the trick!
+Not all angle adapters are made for traditional window cleaning, but those that feature click-locks similar to pole tips will do the trick!

 Take the Moerman Dr. Angle, for instance.
 Although best used with Moerman tips or wood cones, this product can help you clean skylights and bay windows without the hassle that a straight pole tip may pose.

-To clean with an angle adapter that is the same brand of the pole tip you are using, you would insert it as normal by click-locking it into its small hole located on its side.
+To clean with an angle adapter that is the same brand of the pole tip you are using, you would insert it as normal by click-locking it into the small hole located on its side.
 However, if you don’t have a compatible tip, consider getting yourself a few wooden cone tips, such as the Unger Threaded Wood Cone Adapter.
 Threading this onto the top of any brand tool can allow you to attach it to an angle adapter of a different brand.

 Still Have Questions?